Synonym(s)

 Occurrence/EpidemiologyThis section has been translated automatically.

-The incidence of MRS in adults is reported to be 1:1250 (Ziem et al. 2000).
-In children the full picture of MRS is rare.
+The incidence of Melkersson-Rosenthal syndrome (MRS) in adults is reported to be 1:1250 (Ziem et al. 2000).
+In children, the full-blown MRS is rare.

 EtiopathogenesisThis section has been translated automatically.

-Unknown, to be discussed: constitutional abnormality, hereditary or acquired disturbance of the autonomous defence system, inflammatory, possibly infection-allergic reactions to different antigens.
+- Constitutional anomaly, hereditary or acquired disorder of the autonomic defense system, inflammatory, possibly infectious-allergic reactions to various antigens.

-In about 30% of patients a familial occurrence is reported (Feng et al. 2014).
-An autosomal dominant inheritance is being discussed?
-Possibly the responsible gene is located on the chromosome 9p11.
+- A familial occurrence is reported in around 30% of patients (Feng et al. 2014/Mansour M et al. 2019).
+An autosomal dominant inheritance is being discussed.
+It is possible that the responsible gene is located on chromosome 9p11.

 ManifestationThis section has been translated automatically.